 Lepismium cruciforme (Vell.)
 Miq.

-Lepismium cruciforme is an epiphytic cactus with long, succulent stems and small, white and fuzzy thorns along the stems.
-It can become solid pink to almost maroon in full sun.
-The stems segments are extremely variable, sometimes 3, 4 or even 5-angled, up to 20 inches (50 cm) long and up to 0.8 inch (2 cm) wide.
+Lepismium cruciforme is an epiphytic cactus with long fleshy segmented stems with short white tufts of hair but no spines.
+The stem segments are extremely variable, sometimes 3, 4, or even 5-angled, up to 20 inches (50 cm) long and up to 0.8 inches (2 cm) wide.
 They are green but can become solid pink to almost maroon in full sun.
-Flowers are white, cream-colored, yellow, pink, or rarely magenta, reddish-brown on the outside and up to 0.5 inch (1.3 cm) long.
+Flowers are white, cream-colored, yellow, pink, or rarely magenta, reddish-brown on the outside, and up to 0.5 inches (1.3 cm) long.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).